-Fill out this form completely including why you are appealing or write a letter with the same information.
+To file via email, fax, or mail, fill out this form completely including why you are appealing or write a letter with the same information.
 Include a copy of the written notice you are appealing.

 Signing guidelines:

 If the appeal request is for someone who is physically or mentally unable to sign a document, clearly explain to us why he or she is physically or mentally unable to sign.
 Also let us know, to the best of your knowledge, if there is any known guardian.